Keanoski/CS2-Highlight-Automator-for-OBS/README.md

 ##  Features

--  Parse `.dem` files from CS2 to identify high-kill streaks.
+-  Parse `.dem` files from CS2 to identify kill streaks.
 -  Automatically detect highlights with customizable kill thresholds.
 -  Launch CS2 with demo playback and cinematic settings.
 -  Use OBS Studio to record each highlight segment.